pymupdf/PyMuPDF-Optional-Material/docs/document.rst

-:meth:`Document.setMetadata`            PDF only: set the metadata :meth:`Document.setToC`                 PDF only: set the table of contents (TOC) :meth:`Document.write`                  PDF only: writes the document to memory :attr:`Document.FormFonts`              PDF only: list of existing field fonts :attr:`Document.isClosed`               has document been closed?
+:meth:`Document.setMetadata`            PDF only: set the metadata :meth:`Document.setToC`                 PDF only: set the table of contents (TOC) :meth:`Document.write`                  PDF only: writes the document to memory :attr:`Document.FormFonts`              PDF only: list of global widget fonts :attr:`Document.isClosed`               has document been closed?
 :attr:`Document.isEncrypted`            document (still) encrypted?
 :attr:`Document.isFormPDF`              is this a Form PDF?